nf-core/crisprseq/docs/usage/screening.md

 If you wish to remove specific genes before the drugZ analysis, you can use the `--drugz_remove_genes` option following a comma separated list of genes.

+### Running Hitselection

+// TO DO METIN'S EXPLANATION HERE :

 Note that the pipeline will create the following files in your working directory:

 ```bash